Melolobium

-Melolobium is a genus of 15 species of flowering plants belonging to the family Fabaceae.
-It is native to southern Africa, where it is found in south and east Namibia, southwest Botswana, and most of South Africa.
+Melolobium is a genus of flowering plants belonging to the legume family, Fabaceae.
+It includes 14 species of small shrubs or perennial herbs native to southern Africa, which are found in southern and eastern Namibia, southwestern Botswana, and most of South Africa.

 These plants are perennial herbs and small shrubs.
-Many are spiny.
+Leaves are often sticky with exudate from small surface glands.
+Some have spine-tipped branches.
 The leaves have three leaflets.
 The inflorescence is a terminal raceme of flowers.
 The flowers are yellow, sometimes fading orange or purple.